annacprice/ena-fastq-fetch/README.md

 -d DATATYPE, --data-type DATATYPE
                       datatype you wish to search for, e.g. run, study, experiment, sample
--n NUMRUNS, --num-runs NUMRUNS
+-n NUMDOWN, --num-downloads NUMDOWN
+                      number of runs/studies/experiments/samples you wish to
+                      download
-                      number of runs you wish to download -r, --report-file     generate a report file
+-r, --report-file     generate a report file
 ```
 ## **How enaFastqFetch works**
 enaFastqFetch works by querying the ENA's API for the corresponding XML file, then text mining the XML for the fastq download links.
-By providing enaFastqFetch with a search term and datatype, it will automatically download the fastqs associated with your request.
+By providing enaFastqFetch with a search term and datatype it will automatically download the fastqs associated with your request.

 ### **Search term**
 The search term is specified through the -s flag.
-You can search for data by using its accession ID, taxon ID, or by using text searches.
+You can search for data by using its accession ID, taxon ID, or by using free text searches.

 ### **Datatype**
 The datatype is specified through the -d flag.
+The following values are valid: run, study, experiment, sample.
 The ENA uses a hierarchical system to define the datatype:

 * STUDY:
 A study defines an overarching investigation.
 In most cases it's a dataset associated with a publication.